rvaiya/keyd/README.md

 4. See the man page (`man keyd`) for a more comprehensive description.

+5. In case the config is malformed, logs can be read with `sudo journalctl -e -u keyd`.

 *Note*: It is possible to render your machine unusable with a bad config file.
 Should you find yourself in this position, the special key sequence `backspace+escape+enter` should cause keyd to terminate.